Trampy71/mylab/README.md

 First of all you've insert one of the stock symbol included in the sampledata.properties (in the following rows).
 Panel messages and systemOut trace make evidence of the results.

-a.
-For a given stock,
+a)	For a given stock

   i.	calculate the dividend yield ii.	calculate the P/E Ratio iii.	record a trade, with timestamp, quantity of shares, buy or sell indicator and price iv.
 Calculate Stock Price based on trades recorded in past 15 minutes

-b.
-Calculate the GBCE All Share Index using the geometric mean of prices for all stocks
+b)	Calculate the GBCE All Share Index using the geometric mean of prices for all stocks

 sampledata.properties (included in the jar):